Jenny Stallard, creator of Freelance Feels, shares her top tips on how to deal with professional FOMO.

 FOMON is what I’m calling that feeling when you are overwhelmed with all the offers of webinars and online courses that you don’t accept – but then wonder if you should have done.
 It’s when you hear that your colleague or friend is now doing an online course and you’ve not signed up to one.
 And it’s when you see other people on social media posting everything from their fab desk set up to their work goals list – while you are still in your PJs.

 Just like when they post from a cool work-focused get-together on Instagram.
 While this is of course the way the world is working right now, when you are at home trying your best to get through the day-to-day of your actual normal job, wondering if you are missing out on the meet-up networking event of the week is stressful.
 Joining a workshop can help you find some focus among all that, if you find the right one and make it work for you.
-Here’s some top tips on handling them.
+Here are some top tips how to deal with professional FOMO.

 1. Stay focused